Carrot: Etymology

-There are many claims that Dutch growers created orange carrots in the 17th century to honor the Dutch flag at the time and William of Orange.
-Other authorities argue these claims lack convincing evidence.
-Modern carrots were described at about this time by the English antiquary John Aubrey (1626–1697): "Carrots were first sown at Beckington in Somersetshire.
-Some very old Man there [in 1668] did remember their first bringing hither."
-European settlers introduced the carrot to colonial America in the 17th century.

-Outwardly purple carrots, still orange on the inside, were sold in British stores beginning in 2002.

 Description

 Daucus carota is a biennial plant.
-In the first year, its rosette of leaves produces large amounts of sugars, which are stored in the taproot to provide energy for the plant to flower in the second year.
+In the first year, energy is stored in the taproot to enable the plant to flower in its second year.

 Soon after germination, carrot seedlings show a distinct demarcation between taproot and stem: the stem is thicker and lacks lateral roots.
 At the upper end of the stem is the seed leaf.
 The first true leaf appears about 10–15 days after germination.
 Subsequent leaves are alternate (with a single leaf attached to a node), spirally arranged, and pinnately compound, with leaf bases sheathing the stem.
 As the plant grows, the bases of the seed leaves, near the taproot, are pushed apart.
 The stem, located just above the ground, is compressed and the internodes are not distinct.
 When the seed stalk elongates for flowering, the tip of the stem narrows and becomes pointed, and the stem extends upward to become a highly branched inflorescence up to 60–200 cm tall.

 Most of the taproot consists of a pulpy outer cortex (phloem) and an inner core (xylem).
 High-quality carrots have a large proportion of cortex compared to core.
-Although a completely xylem-free carrot is not possible, some cultivars have small and deeply pigmented cores; the taproot can appear to lack a core when the colour of the cortex and core are similar in intensity.
-Taproots are typically long and conical, although cylindrical and nearly-spherical cultivars are available.
+Although a carrot completely lacking xylem is not possible, some cultivars have small and deeply pigmented cores; the taproot can appear to lack a core when the colour of the cortex and core are similar in intensity.
+Taproots are typically long and conical, although cylindrical and nearly spherical cultivars are available.
 The root diameter can range from 1 cm to as much as 10 cm at the widest part.
 The root length ranges from 5 to 50 cm, although most are between 10 and 25 cm.

 Flower development begins when the flat meristem changes from producing leaves to an uplifted, conical meristem capable of producing stem elongation and a cluster of flowers.
 The cluster is a compound umbel, and each umbel contains several smaller umbels (umbellets).
 The first (primary) umbel occurs at the end of the main floral stem; smaller secondary umbels grow from the main branch, and these further branch into third, fourth, and even later-flowering umbels.